gaultier/blog/advent_of_code_5.md

 The only hurdle is not caring
 about the sign of the difference: if the difference is `32` or `-32`, it is the same.
-We could use `abs` but I (arbitrarily) chose to implement it without branches, by comparing the square value (which swallows the sign)
+We could use `abs` but I (arbitrarily) chose to implement it without branches, by comparing the squared values (which swallows the signs)